-This Wednesday, February 17, within the First Week of Lent marks the beginning of the traditional dates of the Lenten Ember Days.
+Wednesday, March 4, 2020, within the First Week of Lent, marks the beginning of the traditional dates of the Lenten or Spring Ember Days.
 With the reorganization of the Liturgical Year by Vatican II, the Ember Days were retained within the Ordinary Form, but dates and form were left to the episcopal conferences.
 But this doesn’t restrict obtaining a deeper understanding of this very ancient tradition of the Church, nor does it prevent a personal observance within our domestic churches.

 This past fall I wrote a lengthy piece on Contemporary Observation of the Ember Days and suggestions on how to personally observe them even in the Ordinary Form of the Liturgy.
 Today I’m adding a few more thoughts, particularly on these Lenten Ember Days.